Minnesota State Fair for History Buffs

 As you wander around the fairgrounds, you'll come across the 12 stops on the Minnesota State Fair History Walking Tour.
 The signs are positioned at various points of interest and include information about historic buildings and fair traditions.
 Pick up a brochure at any of the stops, punch it at each of the stops you visit, and redeem your completed brochure for a fun history-themed prize.

 If you're spending a day at the fair, it's easy to hit all of the stops without much effort, and the brochure includes a handy map.
-I think it's worthwhile to do the tour even if you've done it previously—the Minnesota Historical Society usually switches out some of the spots every year, and the prizes are always different.
+I think it's worthwhile to do the tour even if you've done it previously—they usually switch out a few of the spots every year, and the prizes are typically different.

 2. History & Heritage Center